 Any instance involving the consumption of any Marijuana or Marijuana Product in a designated sales area or other area outside the designated consumption area.

 Prohibitions.
-A Social Consumption Establishment shall not:
+A Social Consumption Establishment may not:

 Sell Marijuana or Marijuana Products other than those authorized pursuant to 935 CMR 500.141.